 Budget Procedures

-Student body organization budgets are subject to the requirement that all auxiliary organizations have their budgets and programs reviewed and approved by the campus president.
+Student body organization budgets are subject to the requirement that all auxiliary organizations have their budgets and programs reviewed and approved by the university president.
 However, special procedures for preparation, review, appeal, and approval have been implemented for student body organizations in Procedures for Preparation, Review and Approval of Associated Students’ Budgets; 5 CCR § 42402.

 Sponsored Programs